Package Leaflet: Information for the User

 Use in athletes

-Inform athletes that this medication contains a component that can produce a positive result in doping control tests.
+Athletes are informed that this medication contains a component that can produce a positive result in doping tests.

-It is unlikely that Baripril Diuwill affect your ability to drive or operate machinery.
-However, you may occasionally experience dizziness or fatigue during high blood pressure treatment, especially at the beginning.
-If you notice these effects, consult your doctor before engaging in these activities.
+It is unlikely that Baripril Diu will affect your ability to drive or use machines.
+However, dizziness or fatigue can occasionally occur during treatment of high blood pressure, especially at the beginning.
+If you experience such effects, you should consult your doctor before performing these activities.

 Baripril Diu contains lactose and sodium